 This gives you an unprecedented level of control over how the unit sounds.

 Though it does seem a little unnecessary.
 Ultimately we don’t see the need for the inferior-sounding ESS performance when the AKM output performs so much better.
 But that aside, the company has still managed to set a new performance benchmark for the price with the SE200.
 It serves up a sound that trumps every Astell & Kern player before it, bar the flagship SP2000.
 Which is no mean feat.

 Read the full review: Astell & Kern A&futura SE200

-For those with grand portable ambitions, high-end headphones and – crucially – the budget, the supreme SE100 (our priciest 2019 PMP Award winner) is both a luxury and a logical buy.
+For those with grand portable ambitions, high-end headphones and – crucially – the budget, the supreme SE100 (a previous PMP Award winner) is both a luxury and a logical buy.